tristanmccarthy/mordhau-ec2/readme.txt

 This set of Ansible scripts supports the provision and termination of a private Mordhau server running in Amazon Web Services (AWS).

 By default the server runs on a t2.micro instance which is free under Amazon's free tier accounts and is suitable for basic testing and small scale use.
 If you are willing to pay a little, a simple config change will increase the size of the instance to support larger scale battles.
-Early version, will involve to include integration with a build server (probably circleci) and a better ansible structure.
+Early version, will evolve to include integration with a build server (probably circleci) and a better ansible structure.

 Pre-Requisites
 ===============